From dense to sparse design: Optimal rates under the supremum norm for estimating the mean function in functional data analysis: Discussion

 and average to obtain the estimator of $\mu$, potentially using a weighted average \citep{zhang2016sparse}.
 If the weights $w_{\bs j,\bs p_i,i}$ in each row satisfy Assumption \ref{ass:weights}, with constants $\Cmax, \Clip > 0$ and Assumption \ref{ass:design1} with $\Ccard>0$, which may be chosen independently of $i$, we may obtain results similar to Theorem \ref{theorem:estimation:rates} and Theorem \ref{cor:asymptotic:normality}, where the $n^{-1/2} $ - rate in the dense setting in Theorem \ref{theorem:estimation:rates} follows from the more elaborate manageability argument used in the proof of Theorem \ref{cor:asymptotic:normality}.

 The \textit{smooth first then average} approach discussed above for the asynchronous setting cannot work in the truly sparse case, where the coordinates of $\bs p$ remain bounded.
-Here an alternative is pooling, that is, forming a single linear estimator from all observations potentially with weighting. \citet{cai2011optimal} derive optimal rates of convergence in $L_2$ for a spline estimator based on pooling both for sparse and dense asynchronous design under strong smoothness assumptions on the paths of the processes.
-The difficulty is to deal with the contribution of the stochastic processes $Z_i$ to the error.
-In various contributions under milder assumptions \citep{li2010uniform, zhang2016sparse}, only a $ \log n / \sqrt n$ - rate is obtained in the dense case both for the supremum as well as the $L_2$ - loss.
-Thus, a comprehensive picture of the phase transition from sparse to dense case, as well as central limit theorems in the dense case, seem not to be fully developed for pooling estimators.
+Here an alternative is pooling, that is, forming a single linear estimator from all observations potentially with weighting.
+This has been worked out in detail in \citep{li2010uniform, zhang2016sparse}.
+In the dense case, however, only a $ \log n / \sqrt n$ - rate is obtained.
+Thus, the parametric rate together with the central limit theorem in supremum norm for dense designs seem not to be developed for pooling estimators yet.